nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 ### F-strings

 What happens if we want to insert a number into our string?
-We can force an integer to change types to a string by using the "str()" method.
+We can force an integer to change types to a string by using the "str()" function.
 This is called casting.
 Try our the example below.

 ```
 balloons = 99